philipwalton/private-parts/README.md

 }
 ```

-This is okay, but anyone familiar with JavaScript will easily spot the problem: the type checking being done in the `drive` method is essentially useless.
+This is okay, but anyone familiar with JavaScript will easily spot the problem: the validation check in the `drive` method is essentially useless.
 Anyone with access to the Car instance could easily set `_mileage` to whatever they want.

 ```javascript
 var honda = new Car();
 honda._mileage = 'pwned';
 ```

+### A Better Way

 Here's how you solve this problem and get real privacy using Private Parts.
 Notice that the code is almost exactly the same: